About this task

-- Volume count - Set the number of volumes that will be created.
-If more that a single volume is created, the volume name that was entered above will serve as a prefix to the name of the volume series.
+- If more that a single volume is created, the volume name that was entered above will serve as a prefix to the name of the volume series.

 - Create datastore - Check in order to create a datastore for the volume.